jlparkI/AntPack/docs/humanization/scoring_tutorial.rst

 If you want a mask for all positions EXCEPT a standard IMGT-defined framework or cdr region, use ``get_standard_mask``; the resulting mask can then be passed to ``score_seqs``.
-This will enable you to just get the score for a specific region of the antibody sequence.
+This will enable you to just get the score for a specific region.

-There are some other useful functions you can use for various purposes that are also described below.
+See below for details.

 .. autoclass:: antpack.SequenceScoringTool
    :members: score_seqs, get_diagnostic_info, get_standard_mask, get_standard_positions, convert_sequence_to_array, retrieve_cluster